 25. A word may be said at this stage about the U.T.
 Period Loans.
-A sizeable amount of these loans had been written off by the Ninth Finance Commission.
+A sizeable amount of these loans had been writing off by the Ninth Finance Commission.
 However, these loans to the extent of Rs.
 50.62 crore remain outstanding against us.
-We have been pleading with the Government of India that this outstanding amount of loans also should be written off entirely.
-I am glad to inform you that thanks to the Union Finance Minister,

-Dr Man Mohan Singh, who visited Aizawl in May last year that the write off of these loans has been agreed to by the Union Government in principle.
+We have been pleading with the Government of India that this outstanding amount of loans also should be written off entirely, I am glad to inform you that thanks to the Union Finance Minister, Dr. Man Mohan Singh, who visited Aizawl in May last year that the write off of these loans has been agreed to by the Union Government in principle.
 The modalities for giving effect to the same are expected to be completed soon.

-REVISED ESTIMATES FOR 1993-94
+REVISED ESTIMATES FOR 1993-1994

-26. According to the Reserve Bank account, the year 1993-94 opened with a deficit of Rs.
+26. According to the Reserve Bank account, the year 1993-1994 opened with a deficit of rs.
 30.33 crore.
-This Was about one and half times of what was envisaged earlier.
+This was about one and half times of what was envisaged earlier.
 The Government of India was approached to help us in the matter.
 I may express my gratitude to them to have agreed to cover this deficit through the release of advance Central assistance in the current year.
 However, inspite of our best efforts, the deficit at the close of the year is again likely to be Rs.
 31.58 crore.

-The main factors responsible for this deteriora-27. tion include provisions made for raising of three companies of the third M.A.P.
-Batallion, Provincialisation of Schools and restoration of damages caused by natural calamities, like landslides and heavy monsoons.
-I am sorry to say that the Government of India did not help in the matter except through advance release of our share of the Calamity Relief Fund.
-The Sanction of two instalments of dearness allowances to employees effective from 1.1.93 and 1.7.93 and the heavy expenditure on the recent Legislative Assembly elections and high rate of price escalations also added to the deficit.
-I must thank our employees for the sacrifice made through impounding of additional dearness allowances arrears amounting to over rupees two and half crore.
+27. The main factors responsible for this deterioration include provisions made for raising of three companies of the third MAP Battallion, Provincialization of School and restoration of damages caused by natural calamities, like landslides and heavy monsoons, I am sorry to say that the government of India did not help in the matter except through advance release of our share of the Calamity Relief Fund.
+The sanction to two installments of dearness allowance to employees effective from 1.1.93 and 1.7.93 and the heavy expenditure on the recent Legislative Assembly elections and a high rate of price escalations also added to the deficit.
+I must thank our employees for the sacrifice made through impounding of additional dearness allowance arrears amounting to over rupees two and half crore.

-BUDGET ESTIMATES FOR 1994-95
+BUDGET ESTIMATES FOR 1994-1995